linking HR and business strategy

 Cascading Organisational Goals

-In this approach, the direction and goals of the organisation are cascaded down to each employee, and everyone is clear as to how their actions are contributing to the overall success of the organisation.
+In this approach, the direction and goals of the organization are cascaded down to each employee.
+Consequently, everyone becomes clear about how their actions contribute to the overall success of the organization.
+Furthermore, this clarity fosters a sense of ownership and accountability among employees, motivating them to align their efforts with the organization’s objectives.

 The Risk of Siloed Departmental Strategies

-The most significant risk to this cohesiveness of purpose is the tendency that exists for departments to focus on their area of responsibility and define strategies that are disconnected from each other and from that of the organisation.
-Siloed approaches lead to scenarios where department goals are met, but the organisation as a whole is unable to achieve business success.
+The most significant risk to this cohesiveness of purpose is the tendency for departments to focus solely on their areas of responsibility.
+As a result, they often define strategies that are disconnected from one another and from the overall objectives of the organization.
+Consequently, siloed approaches can lead to scenarios where departmental goals are met; however, the organization as a whole remains unable to achieve business success.
+Moreover, this lack of alignment can hinder collaboration and ultimately impact the organization’s ability to thrive in a competitive landscape.

 The Responsibility of HR in Strategy Alignment

-When you accept the need for strategies to be aligned, it is also clear that the HR function has a tremendous responsibility in this regard as it is involved in and affects every other business function.
+When you accept the need for strategies to be aligned, it becomes clear that the HR function holds a tremendous responsibility in this regard.
+Not only is HR involved in every other business function, but it also affects the effectiveness of those functions.
+Therefore, HR plays a crucial role in ensuring that all strategies are cohesive and support the organization’s overall objectives.

 Steps to reach goal